 Two-factor authentication matters to everyone–in particular, security professionals and anyone who uses digital passwords.

 If it’s in an account on the internet, it’s safe to assume that it’s fair game for hackers to try gaining access to it.
 A password is usually only a stumbling block to getting ahold of your business or personal information.

-It seems like we've hardly gone a week without news of a massive data breach affecting millions of people.
-The information that's stolen, in many cases, includes usernames and passwords that could allow cybercriminals access to accounts.
-If those users have two-factor authentication active on their accounts, they won't need to worry nearly as much.
+It seems like we hardly go a week without news of a massive data breach affecting millions of people.
+The information that’s stolen, in many cases, includes usernames and passwords that could allow cybercriminals access to accounts.
+If those users have two-factor authentication active on their accounts, they won’t need to worry nearly as much.